-- We plan to report interim data from the ongoing Phase 2 portion of our Phase 1/2 clinical trial of INZ-701 in adults with ABCC6 Deficiency in September 2023. - We expect to report topline data from the ongoing Phase 2 portion of our Phase 1/2 clinical trial of INZ-701 in adults with ABCC6 Deficiency in the first quarter of 2024. - Subject to regulatory review and sufficient funding, we plan to initiate a Phase 2 clinical trial of INZ-701 in adult patients with ABCC6 Deficiency in the fourth quarter of 2024.
+- We expect to report topline data from the ongoing Phase 1/2 clinical trial of INZ-701 in adults with ABCC6 Deficiency in the first quarter of 2024. - Subject to regulatory review and sufficient funding, we plan to initiate a Phase 3 clinical trial of INZ-701 in adult patients with ABCC6 Deficiency in the fourth quarter of 2024.